dakotamm/research_blog/_posts/2025-08-06-salinity-hypothesis-testing.md

 # Off-Piste - Salinity Hypothesis Testing

+This work is part of revising my Paper 1 to fortify my discussion of salinity change mechanisms.
+I'm using our long-term site time histories as well as Ecology

 This work is part of revising my Methods section in Paper 1 and incorporating GRL reviewer feedback.